 I definitely thought it was worth the investment, and compared to other programs, your course provided more practical tips for getting and keeping clients and working as an editor.
-I highly recommend [High-Level Proofreading Pro] to anyone who is on the fence about an editing career or is unsure where to start.
+I highly recommend [High-Level Proofreading And Copyediting Pro] to anyone who is on the fence about an editing career or is unsure where to start.

 Briana Morgan is a young adult horror and contemporary fantasy author, playwright, and freelance editor, specializing in working with indie authors and small presses.
 Her books include A Writer’s Guide to Slaying Social, Reflections, Touch: A One-Act Play, and Blood and Water.
 In addition to writing, she’s also active on social media, especially on Instagram and Twitter.
 You can visit Briana’s website here.